 All courses numbered 700 and above are graduate courses and considered advanced (A).
 Enrollment in these courses is strictly limited to only graduate-level students.

-As of May 21, 2007, L&S undergraduate students, on rare occasion, are permitted to take graduate-level courses if granted permission by the instructor of the course.
+L&S undergraduate students, on rare occasion, are permitted to take graduate-level courses if granted permission by the instructor of the course.
 Any L&S undergraduate who earns a passing grade in a graduate-level course will be awarded undergraduate degree credit.

 - L&S students who enroll in L&S graduate courses may count those credits toward completion of their Liberal Arts and Sciences credit requirement.
 These credits may be used to satisfy the requirements related to mastery of intermediate/advanced level work, but since these courses do not carry breadth designations, they do not satisfy breadth requirements.